An Easy Tiffin Recipe For Chocolate Lovers

 My Top Tips

-I use a 9″ baking tin for these tiffins.
+I used an 8″ baking tin for this tiffin.
 Line the tin with parchment paper for easy removal and to avoid scratching the tin.
+For thicker and chunkier slices, you can use a 7″ baking tin.

-Place your biscuits into a freezer bag and bash the biscuits into crumbs, remember to tie the bag shut before bashing and to take the air out the bag.
-You could break them by hand into a large mixing bowl like I did.
-Whichever way you choose, don’t bash them into very fine crumbs you’ll want bigger pieces too for texture.
+Place your biscuits into a freezer bag and bash the biscuits into crumbs, remember to take the air out and tie the bag shut before bashing it.
+You could break the biscuits by hand into a large mixing bowl like I did.

 I melted my chocolate in the microwave in miniature glass bowls for each type of chocolate.
 When melting chocolate in the microwave, check every 10 seconds and stir to avoid the chocolate burning.